 As technologic innovations progress, doctors will get better at catching cancer development at earlier stages.
 This means that more patients will have a better shot at beating pancreatic cancer and just need something to take the edge off while they recover from their treatments.

 As marijuana legalization continues to push across the nation, more pancreatic cancer patients are beginning to use cannabis to ease their pain.
 A recent study found that

 So why are so many cancer patients flocking towards cannabis as their choice treatment solution?
 One word: flavonoids (specifically, cannflavin).
 Flavonoids are plant chemicals found in nearly all fruits and vegetables.
 They give flora their colors and are also associated with health benefits that allow researchers to isolate and patent a particular flavonoid into a viable treatment solution.

-According to the Dana Farber Cancer Institute and other researchers, flavonoid can be used to treat resistance pancreatic cancer.
-This is the form of pancreatic cancer that can be extremely aggressive and deadly, making it the second on the list of cancer-related deaths.
+According to the Dana Farber Cancer Institute and other researchers, flavonoid can be used to

 Using cannabis flavonoids, researchers were able to create and test a drug called FBL-03G that slowed cell growth of certain types of cancer in rats.
-Clinical trials are still pending FDA approval, which researchers are confident that they can show that their cannabis-derived solution can be made into a natural painkiller 30 times more effective than aspirin.
+Clinical trials are still

 A Word to the Wise